-4. Plan ahead – If you’re travelling for five days then plan five outfits.
-The chances are that you more or less know your itinerary so think of an outfit for each day plus one or two extras i.e. something for a nice dinner or beach bum day.
+If you’re travelling for five days then plan five outfits.
+The chances are that you more or less know the itinerary so think of an outfit for each day plus one or two extras i.e. something for a nice dinner or beach bum day.
 Make sure your outfits are interchangeable too so you can mix Tuesday’s shorts with Thursday’s top.

-5. Be ruthless – Once you’ve laid everything out do a very stern audit on what you’ve got.
+Once you’ve laid everything out do a very stern audit of what you’ve got.
 Don’t be afraid to cut things from your packing list, you are on holidays so if you arrive there and realise that two sarongs just weren’t enough I’m sure you can buy a third one somewhere and it’ll be a nice memento.

-7. Prepare accordingly – When packing for a two-week holiday to Bali the chances are you won’t need much more than a summer dress, bikinis, shorts and tops.
+When packing for a two-week holiday to Bali the chances are you won’t need much more than a summer dress, bikinis, shorts and tops.
 So don’t go overboard and start packing five pairs of jeans and a jumper ‘just in case’.
-In Bali, there’s no ‘just in case’ it’s always hot so curb your weird jeans obsession, do some research on the weather forecast for your destination and be realistic about what you do and don’t need to take with you.
+In Bali, there’s no ‘just in case’ it’s always hot so curb your weird jeans obsession, do some research on the weather forecast for your destination and be realistic about what you do and do not need to take with you.

 There are a few extra things that I always like to pack and usually come in handy these are; a plastic bag, a ziplock bag, basic medicines, a bar of soap, a pack of wet ones and of course my hair straightener (don’t judge me!).